brickblock-io/employee-handbook/README.md

 If you are entitled to more days but don’t know how to get them, don’t worry.
 The changes will be automatically added to Personio.

+### Parental Leave 👼

+You’re expecting a child?
+That’s great!
+As a company, we’re trying to provide you with as much flexibility as we can to organize your work around your new responsibilities for your newest family member.
+There’s just one very important thing you need to do: Let us know early enough so we can plan a potential absence together and temporarily transition your responsibilities to other team members.

+#### Notice Time

+Please let us know at least 8 weeks before the estimated delivery date so we can figure out a plan together.

+#### Legal Parental Leave

+If you’re planning to take extended time off as part of your [“Elternzeit”](https://de.wikipedia.org/wiki/Elternzeit) please let us know as soon as you can so we can plan around your absence and ensure a structured transfer of your responsibilities to your colleagues.

+#### Extra Holidays

+You’ll get two full extra days of vacation during the days of the birth.

+#### Remote Work After The Birth

+You probably need some time after the birth to integrate your new family member into your life and care for them.
+You’re of course free to go into [“Elternzeit”](https://de.wikipedia.org/wiki/Elternzeit) or use your holidays to take time off completely.
+However, if you’d like to keep working **we offer you the flexibility to work from home for up to 4 weeks post birth**.
+The only condition is that you agree on a schedule that works for you and your team and are able to come into the office on at least 1 day per week, if necessary.

 ## When you’re sick 🤒

 ### When you’re a little sick-ish